-Start Reading "The Wheel of Time" Now, Before It's the Next "Lord of the Rings"
+Start Reading “The Wheel of Time” Now, Before Amazon Makes It the Next “Lord of the Rings”

-Or "Game of Thrones," since a similarly ambitious TV series is in the works
+Or "Game of Thrones," as a similarly ambitious TV series will debut on Prime Video in November

 I’ve read The Lord of the Rings, but I’ve never perused the fantasy section of a Barnes & Noble.
 I’ve notched the first three books in A Song of Ice and Fire, but that was only after I was years late to the party on HBO’s Game of Thrones.
 And while I never miss out on a chance to go to a Renaissance festival, I’ve never donned a puffy shirt or sheathed a sword on my belt.